 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

 The decision to add an exercise bike to your home gym was easy.
 How to choose an exercise bike, on the other hand, may not be so easy.
+A thrilling and enjoyable technique to enjoy exercise while moving your body is cardiovascular training.
+But occasionally, nothing quite compares to being inside.
+Both can be satisfied by an exercise bike, enabling you to work out effectively in the convenience of your own home.

+Exercise bikes come in three basic designs: upright, recumbent, air, and indoor cycling.
+Each provides a variety of benefits and training incentives to meet your needs.
 With so many options and features to consider, some might say the process is overwhelming.
 Another way to look at it?
 Those endless options mean you get to find the perfect bike for you, and the process becomes that much more fun!

 Whether you’re an experienced rider or someone new to cycling, stationary bikes offer a wide range of benefits.
 Bringing the right bike home is the first step to taking advantage of those rewarding workouts and reaching your fitness goals.